-You want to become a digital nomad to escape the bureaucracy any tax madness?
+Do you want to become a digital nomad to escape the bureaucracy of any tax madness?
 Well, I’m sorry to say, but it is not that easy.

 Not to mention taxes.
 Yes, you can escape income taxes but it’s not that easy.
 Especially when you are from the USA there are a lot of boxes you have to tick before you are no longer liable for taxation.
 I know a few people who thought they can simply leave the country and are free of taxes.
 Later they got into trouble because they still had to report their income for taxation.

 Plus, you have to find out if you have to pay income taxes in the country you live in and how their system for paying taxes works.
 Given that you might only stay for a couple of months and maybe don’t speak the local language, this can be a lot of effort.

 Bear in mind: If you try to simply sneak through the system and hope you won’t get caught, you risk huge fines or travel bans.